FortAwesome/angular-fontawesome/README.md

 export class AppModule { }
 ```

-You can also import entire styles (but be careful!).
+You can also import entire icon styles.
+But be careful!
+Whatever you import
+ may end up bloating your final bundle with icons you're not using.

 ```javascript
 import { library } from '@fortawesome/fontawesome-svg-core';